Black Knight (Dane Whitman): Original Sin

-During the events of the Original Sin storyline, a historian named Rebecca Stevens learns that Whitman had violently attacked and nearly killed a new version of Savage Steel due to the influence of the Ebony Blade.
+During the events of the Original Sin storyline, historian Rebecca Stevens learns that Whitman had violently attacked and nearly killed a new version of Savage Steel due to the influence of the Ebony Blade.
 Rebecca pleads with him to turn over the sword to S.H.I.E.L.D. or the Avengers, reasoning that its bloodlust is driving him mad, but Whitman refuses.
 Despite his assurance that he is fine, his home is seen covered in slash marks, with Whitman himself curled up on the floor in a mentally unhinged state.
-He is also seen threatening to slay Rebecca with the Blade, but she remains unaware of the danger.
+He is also seen threatening to kill Rebecca with the Blade, but she remains unaware of the danger.

 Around this same time, Whitman returns to action as the leader of Euroforce, a team of European superheroes.
 Though he claims to not be bitter about being excluded from Captain America's new team of Avengers, it is implied that Whitman's deteriorating mental state had been the reason that he was passed over for membership.